EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 Registration on EQAR stands as a quality label for agencies and has developed significant recognition and trust within the EHEA and beyond.
 In effect, EQAR makes a public statement – and thus seeks to ensure – that higher education accredited, audited, reviewed or evaluated by registered QA agencies is fit for purpose and aligned with ESG Part 1.
 By doing so, EQAR seeks to serve as a basis for trust and automatic recognition.

 This public statement is built on trust in the registered agencies' commitment to continuously ensure compliance with the ESG in their work.
-Compliance with the ESG is demonstrated through an external review[5] of the applicant/registered agency.
+Compliance with the ESG is demonstrated through an external review[^review] of the applicant/registered agency.

 Reviews against the ESG for the purpose of EQAR registration are coordinated by an organisation, chosen by the applicant/registered agency, that has the necessary professional capacity and is independent of the agency under review, and carried out by an independent panel, appointed by the coordinator.
 The coordinator and the panel thus carry an important responsibility and significant trust is put into their work.